Machine Learning Based Compensation for Inconsistencies in Knitted Force Sensors: Conclusion

 \section{Conclusion}

 We demonstrated a method of utilizing an ANN for correcting inconsistent sampling data read from a knitted resistive force sensor, by pre-filtering the raw input signal and thus providing multiple levels of temporal information as a feature vector to the NN.
 Once trained, the pipeline can be used as a real-time filter for translating sensor readings to physical actuation data.
 We demonstrated our method using a MLP NN that in its best-performing configuration requires only three hidden layers and a total of 8 neurons to achieve considerable improvement over the input data, which signifies exceptionally low computational requirements and therefore facilitates applications in a wide variety of scenarios.
-Although we applied the technique to translate raw sensor data to the trend of physical force/stress, the method can be easily translated to related metrics such as strain.
+Although we applied the technique to translate raw sensor data to the trend of physical force/stress, the method can be easily translated to related metrics such as strain, as we briefly demonstrate in the supplement.
 Furthermore, we successfully applied our technique to a knitted sensor of different structure and behavior, which implies it translates well to slightly different conditions, possibly even to entirely different use cases beyond knitted sensors that suffer from similar issues, such as considerable hysteresis and drift.
-No doubt, the very best solution to specific sensors may vary in detail, slight modifications of the network and features (e.g., smoothing factors and number of features) may be beneficial for fine-tuning to the scenario at hand.
-However, we noticed during our experiments that many of those slight adjustments only result in minor improvements that may not be significant or representative and could be subject to the particular training data.